First Time User? Sign Up Now

 Certain factors affect prognosis (chance of recovery) and treatment options.

-The prognosis (chance of recovery) and treatment options for CMML depend on the following:
+The prognosis and treatment options for CMML depend on the following:

 Juvenile myelomonocytic leukemia is a childhood disease in which too many myelocytes and monocytes (immature white blood cells) are made in the bone marrow.